Torosay Castle is located near Craignure and

 acquired over the years, including pictures of Winston Churchill who was a

 frequent visitor in his younger days.
-Visitors to the library are invited to sit

 The grounds include a series of magnificent Italian statues, sculpted fountains,